The Black Sheep production stars Jodi Sta. Maria, Ricky Davao, Alyssa Muhlach and Arron Villaflor.

 Scroll down for YouTube reviews

-The Exorcism of Clarita was released by Cinelounge in select US movie houses from July 26th; with a digital release to follow in the Fall.
+The Exorcism of Clarita was released by Cinelounge in select US movie houses on July 26th; with a digital release to follow in the Fall.